 4. Edwards Studied at the San Francisco Art Institute & the Rhode Island School of Design

-Benjamin Edwards was born on August 29, 1970, in Iowa City.
-He moved to Los Angeles for his undergraduate education at UCLA, where he met his future wife, Neera Tanden.
+Edwards was born in August 1970 in Iowa City, according online resume.
+He moved to Los Angeles for his undergraduate education at UCLA, where he met his future wife.
 He earned his bachelor’s degree in 1991.

-The next stop for Edwards was the City by the Bay.
+The next stop for Edwards was San Francisco.
 He was accepted into the Graduate Painting Program at the San Francisco Art Institute.
 Edwards then earned a Master of Fine Arts from the Rhode Island School of Design.